Stealthy Patch-Wise Backdoor Attack in 3D Point Cloud via Curvature Awareness: Experiments and Results

-\textbf{Evaluation Metrics.} The attack performance can be evaluated by Benign Accuracy (BA) and Attack Success Rate (ASR).
-BA is the accuracy of benign test samples that are correctly classified.
-ASR represents the proportion of poisoned test samples that are successfully misclassified into the target label.
-To quantify the imperceptibility of poisoned samples, we compute the Chamfer Distance (CD) between the poisoned and original samples.
-A successful backdoor attack should achieve a high ASR and lower CD while preserving BA as much as possible.
-For clarity, both BA and ASR are presented as \textbf{percentages}, and CD values in tables are \textbf{scaled by a factor of 1,000}.
+The evaluation reports Benign Accuracy (BA), Attack Success Rate (ASR), and Chamfer Distance (CD).
+BA measures the classification accuracy on benign test samples.
+ASR measures the fraction of poisoned test samples classified into the target label.
+CD quantifies the geometric distortion between poisoned and original point clouds.
+A desirable attack should achieve high ASR with low CD while preserving BA as much as possible.
+For clarity, both BA and ASR are presented as percentages, and CD values in tables are \textbf{scaled by a factor of 1,000}.